 Due to the structure of the system matrix in 3D, we are able to achieve a quantum speedup; however, for 2D discretized Poisson PDEs, $K(G)$ scales as $O(N)$.
 This results in a quantum runtime of $O(N \text{ polylog }N \cdot \log(1/\epsilon))$, performing worse than classical algorithms that scale as $O(N \log N \cdot \log(1/\epsilon))$.
 For discretized Poisson PDEs, if we want to improve our quantum speed up in 3D, or achieve a speed up in 2D, we must find better preconditioning techniques.

 Several recent works offer promising ideas that may help improve the asymptotic scaling of the effective condition number for our QLS algorithm.
-For example, Deiml and Peterseim propose a framework for solving second-order linear elliptic partial differential equations by constructing a quantum version of the classical finite element method.
-However, they do not analyze how the effective condition number scales in higher dimensions, so further investigation is needed to assess the implications for large-scale problems \cite{deiml2024fem}.
-Separately, Orsucci and Dunjko develop techniques for solving classes of positive-definite quantum linear systems, and most notably show that if the system matrix admits an efficiently implementable decomposition $G = LL^\dagger$, akin to the classical Cholesky decomposition, then you can achieve an effective condition number of $\sqrt{\kappa(G)}$ \cite{orsucci2021qls}.
+Deiml and Peterseim~\cite{deiml2024fem} introduce a quantum realization of the finite element method that is promising.
+They importantly do a combined preconditioning approach that does not conflict with our separate preconditioning bound.
+In Theorem 6.5 of their paper, they achieve a runtime of $O(\frac{1}{\varepsilon} \text{ polylog } \varepsilon)$, ignoring block encoding costs.
+They also make the same assumption about an efficient look-up table for the values in the system matrix.
+With a standard block encoding cost, like the one seen in App.~\ref{sec:BE_GW_flow}, their algorithm would achieve a total runtime of $O(\frac{\text{polylog }N}{\varepsilon} \text{ polylog } \varepsilon)$.
+In App.~\ref{sec:scaling_in_eps}, however, we show that in practical examples $1/\varepsilon$ can scale as $O(N)$.
+This would result in a worse asymptotic bound than what is seen in our algorithm, but highlights that joint preconditioning is possible in certain scenarios.
+Future works are needed to further explore the possibility of these ideas though.
+Separately, Orsucci and Dunjko \cite{orsucci2021qls} develop techniques for solving classes of positive-definite quantum linear systems, and most notably show that if the system matrix admits an efficiently implementable decomposition $G = LL^\dagger$, akin to the classical Cholesky decomposition, then you can achieve an effective condition number of $\sqrt{\kappa(G)}$.
 By efficiently implementable they mean that $G$ can be expressed as a sum of local, positive-definite Hamiltonians, each acting non-trivially on only $\text{polylog}(N)$ qubits.
 These results suggest that preconditioning techniques that exploit problem-specific structure (such as that arising from discretized 3D heterogeneous Poisson equations) may enable further QLS speedups.